Subscribe to The Culturist

-Film Screening - Pink Saris
+Film Screening Across the UAE - Pink Saris

 To celebrate International Women’s Day on 8th March, the British Council will be organising free public screenings of the film Pink Saris by UK director Kim Longinotto, in Abu Dhabi, Dubai and Sharjah.